herrBez/ComputationalGeometry/README.md

 Computational Geometry Repository

-In order to compile and run the java class you can use the apache ant tool, in the directory Java.
+In order to compile and run the tests you can use the apache ant tool.